kubedb/docs/docs/guides/mssqlserver/concepts/mssqlserver.md

 MSSQLServer managed by KubeDB can be monitored with Prometheus operator out-of-the-box.

-### spec.configSecret
+### spec.configuration

-`spec.configSecret` is an optional field that allows users to provide custom configuration for MSSQLServer.
+`spec.configuration` is an optional field that allows users to provide custom configuration for MSSQLServer.
 This field accepts a [`VolumeSource`](https://github.com/kubernetes/api/blob/release-1.11/core/v1/types.go#L47).
 You can use Kubernetes supported volume source `secret`.

 ### spec.topology